How to explore Byron Bay on a budget

 STAY AT A HOSTEL

 If you’re on a budget, then I’d recommend staying at a hostel for your accommodation.
 Not only is it generally cheaper than a hotel, but you also get access to a whole range of free or budget-friendly activities while also making some new friends.
 I stayed at Wake Up!
 Byron Bay and was pleasantly surprised by not only the facilities but also the range of budget-friendly (or free!) activities they put on for guests.
-From free beachside yoga, personal training, surfboard and stand-up paddleboard hire, bike hire, pancake breakfasts, as well as pizza, BBQ and Sushi nights, the options were endless!
+From free beachside yoga, personal training, free surfboard hire, affordable bike hire, pancake breakfasts, as well as pizza, BBQ and Sushi nights, the options were endless!
 If you’re travelling solo or wanting to meet new people, these activities are also a great way to do that.

 WATCH THE SUNRISE